faweigend/pypermod/example_scripts/recovery_study/README.md

       primaryClass={cs.OH}
 }
 ```
-Three types of scripts are available:
+Two types of scripts are available:

 #### Compare to Data